openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/apis/paths/User.md

 public class User extends extends ApiClient implements [UserPost.PostOperation](../../paths/user/UserPost.md#postoperation)

-an api client class which contains all the routes for path=""
+an api client class which contains all the routes for path="/user"

 ## Method Summary
 | Modifier and Type | Method and Description |